-It’s obviously no secret I love houseplants.
+It’s no secret I love houseplants.

-One of million the reasons I love them is because many of them have the ability to clean the air of toxins!
+One of the million reasons I love them is because many of them have the ability to clean the air of toxins!

-When I found out about the NASA Clean Air Study, I researched specific air purifying houseplants and bought several of them.
+When I found out about the NASA Clean Air Study, I researched specific air-purifying houseplants and bought several of them.
 My favorites right now are the Snake Plant and the Spider Plant.

 These are some of my favorite houseplants that clean air in your apartment, home, office, or anywhere!

 Pictured below is my Spider Plant.
-I just recently re-potted him into a hanging planter and I am debating whether to put him in the sun room, our bedroom, or the bathroom.
+I just recently re-potted him into a hanging planter and I am debating whether to put him in the sunroom, our bedroom, or the bathroom.
 Did you know that Spider Plants have the ability to clean the air??